Last updated on October 4, 2021

 Backgammon is a strategy game for two players, played on a board consisting of twenty-four narrow triangles called points.
 The points alternate in colour and are grouped into four quadrants of six points each.
-The quadrants are referred to as a player’s home board and outer board.
+The quadrants are referred to as the player’s home board and outer board.
 The home and outer boards are separated from each other by a ridge down the centre of the board.
 This is called the bar.
-Each player has 15 checkers shown laid out at the start of the game in the diagram below.
+Each player has 15 checkers that are laid out at the start of the game as shown in the diagram below.

 Moving the checkers

 To start the game, each player throws a single die.
 This determines both the player to go first and the numbers to be played.
 If equal numbers come up, then both players roll again until they roll different numbers.
 The player throwing the higher number now moves their checkers according to the numbers shown on both dice.
 After the first roll, the players throw two dice each and take alternate turns.
 The roll of the dice indicates how many points, or pips, the player is to move his checkers.
 The checkers are always moved forward, to a lower-numbered point.

 - A checker may be moved only to an open point.
 An open point is one that is not occupied by two or more opposing checkers.